conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 ### Billing note

 Note that deploying this CloudFormation template into your environment will result in billable resources being consumed.
-See [aws MSK billing](https://aws.amazon.com/msk/pricing/) for more information.
+See [Amazon MSK pricing](https://aws.amazon.com/msk/pricing/) for more information.

 ```yml
 clusters: